yyarmoshyk/gitlab-kubernetes-eks/readme.md

 There are multiple points why I prepared custom chart insteed of using the [default one](https://charts.gitlab.io/):
 1. I want to use EFS as persistent volume for gitlab and pgsql
 2. I want to use NLB or ELB as ingress controller instead of the Nginx
-3. Gitlab didn't launch from the default chart and required 2 nodes to launch all pods while Community edition can be launced on the single instance.
-4. I had gitlab running in ECS in FARGATE mode and this is the target to achieve with this chart.
+3. I had gitlab running in ECS in FARGATE mode and this is the target to achieve with this chart.
 This is why I need the PV to be EFS.
+4. Gitlab didn't launch from the default chart and required 2 nodes to launch all pods while Community edition can be launced on the single EC2 instance.
 ## Install aws EFS driver
 ### EC2+Fargate:
 ```bash